odoo/odoo/doc/howtos/rdtraining/inheritance.rst

     **Goal**: at the end of this section:

-    - It is not possible to delete a property which is not new or sold.
+    - It is not possible to delete a property which is not new or canceled.

     .. image:: inheritance/media/unlink.gif
         :align: center